Why Traditional Monitoring Says Little About User Experience

 The problem is that you cannot make such assumptions.
 1 + 1 indeed equals 2, but this equation assumes that there are only two factors left of the equal sign while there are many more.
 I wish I could tell you exactly what factors those are, but I can’t.
 There is an almost infinite list of factors on the left of the equation.
 So, what we are saying is this: 1 + 1 + A + B + … = 2.
 Nobody with any level of understanding of basic math would agree that this equation is not valid.

-With testing from the end-user experience, we focus on the right side of the equation because that matters to the end-user, and it should be the trigger for investigation.
+We focus on the right side of the equation because that matters to the end-user, and it should be the trigger for investigation.
 What is causing a less than optimal user experience is what matters to the engineer who is tasked with solving it.
 This is the territory of monitoring systems and root cause analysis.

 Unless you are still managing a Novell Netware 4.1 and MS-DOS 7.22 Local Area Network, your work involves change.
 And wherever there is a change, there should be tests.
 And mostly, with today’s accelerated pace of change, we cannot afford to look at system metrics simply.
 We need a smarter and faster way of detecting anomalies, preferably before we push out changes to production.